zhanknight/TacoPoetry/README.md

 ![Deploy API](https://github.com/zhanknight/TacoPoetry/actions/workflows/main_tacopoetry.yml/badge.svg)

 # TacoPoetry
-A tacho themed .NET Blazor demo app (feat.
+A taco themed .NET Blazor demo app (feat.
 Web API, SQL, Azure, Auth, and more).

 ## What is this?
 Taco Poetry is a website with poems about tacos.
 All of the content, including the poems AND the authors, are fake and were created by an LLM.